 You can use either a 1.5 inch rope or a 2 inch rope.
 Even advanced exercisers can be challenged by the 1.5 inch rope.
 I like the 1.5 inch, 50ft battling rope for this workout.

 Single Arm Anti-Rotational Chest Press – Do this move with either a band or a cable pulley machine.
-You can do it with a dumbbell, but a band or pulley is prefered.
+You can do it with a dumbbell, but a band or pulley is preferred.
 Stand facing away from the band or cable anchor point.
 Take a few steps away from the anchor point.
 Stand with your feet about hip-width apart.
 Hold the band or cable handle in one hand at your chest.
 With your knees slightly bent, press your arm out straight from your chest.
 Do not let your core rotate as you press.
 Then bring your arm back in toward your chest.
 Don’t let your arm raise up to your shoulder or above.
 Press straight out from about nipple height.
 Complete all reps on one side before switching to the other.
 Do not rotate as you press or let the band pull you back.
 Press slowly and maintain control.

 Battling Rope Snakes – Loop the rope around an anchor and hold one side in each hand.
 Pull the rope out straight then take a step or two in.
 With your arms relaxed and slightly bent and you feet about hip-width apart, pull the ropes together and then pull them apart.
 The movement is almost like a chest fly with your arms hanging down.
 Move quickly creating “snakes” with the ropes on the ground.
 You can even use your legs to move quickly, squatting just a very little bit and then straightening your legs as you create the waves.
 Do not round your back.
 Keep your back flat even if you hinge over just a little.
-For the two battling ropes moves in this workout, check out this post and video.

 Wall Pec Stretch – Stand by a bar, doorway or corner.
 Place your hand on the edge and walk past your hand to feel a nice stretch in your chest.
 You arm can be straight or bent behind you.
 Do not shrug.
 Hold for only 2-3 seconds and then switch.